Niko-La/iot_stem_board/README.md

 ## **Project Goal**

-The goal of this project is to provide 1000s of students with their first electronic board, opening doors to the exciting world of electronics.
+The goal of this project is to provide 1000s of students with their first electronic board, opening doors to the exciting world of electronics through Science, Technology, Engineering, and Math.
 We aim to:

 - **🔋 Inspire Future Innovators**: Show students that electronics is a viable and rewarding career path.
 - **🌍 Promote Diversity in STEM**: Highlight companies and founders from diverse backgrounds who are creating innovative gadgets within their communities.